 Seminar Goals and Objectives

 The overall educational goal of this meeting is to provide information and instruction on a variety of topics to enable the pharmacy practitioner to provide quality patient care.
-Pharmacist and Technician registrants may select from a total selection of 64 hours of programming, a total of 18.25 hours may be acquired.
-To obtain CPE credit, you must be registered for the 2014 TSHP Annual Seminar, complete program evaluations and provide your NABP e-Profile information.
+To obtain CPE credit, you must be registered for the TSHP Annual Seminar, complete program evaluations and provide your NABP e-Profile information.

-Educational programs at this meeting were designed to meet the needs of practitioners in a variety of settings, including large and small hospitals, managed care systems, ambulatory care clinics, home care organizations, long-term care facilities, industry and academia.
-The educational programs were developed to maintain and enhance the knowledge, skills, and abilities of pharmacists and pharmacy technicians in health care systems through instruction and workshop sessions on important issues relevant to contemporary pharmacy practice.
+Educational programs are designed to meet the needs of practitioners in a variety of settings, including large and small hospitals, managed care systems, ambulatory care clinics, home care organizations, long-term care facilities, industry and academia.
+The educational programs are developed to maintain and enhance the knowledge, skills, and abilities of pharmacists and pharmacy technicians in health care systems through instruction and workshop sessions on important issues relevant to contemporary pharmacy practice.

 By rule of the Texas State Board of Pharmacy, pharmacists may not utilize programming designed for pharmacy technicians to apply towards their license renewal.
 However, pharmacists are encouraged and welcome to participate in any educational program offered during the Annual Seminar.

 The Texas Society of Health-System Pharmacists is approved by the Accreditation Council for Pharmacy Education as a provider of continuing pharmaceutical education.
 Documentation of attendance at individual CPE session is accomplished through a post-session evaluation form.
-You must also complete an evaluation for each session you attend.
-Credit must be requested within 60 days post-conference (June 13, 2014) in order to receive credit.
+Credit must be requested within 30 days post-conference in order to receive credit.

 The sessions during the seminar are designed as either Knowledge-based or Application-based, depending on the educational content and teaching approach offered by the presenter.